 - Positive Energy Required: This is very important… You need a breaker that is rooting for you and has your best interest in mind.
 They should want to pull you a big money card and be excited when they do!
 Positive vibes from the breaker attract positive community members and this makes the whole vibe just that much better!

 - Moves Through In A Timely Manner: As briefly mentioned above, you want a breaker that gets through the break in a timely manner.
-You don’t need them to hang up on every card talking about it and you don’t want them to skip through not reading cards.
+You don’t need them to hang up on every card talking about it and you don’t want them to skip through not reading cards or just quickly flipping through.
 Look for a breaker that calls out every card and shows in clearly on camera but does so in a consistent pace.
 This is something everyone has their own preference on so find what’s comfortable for you.